opendevs-org/session-resources/01-serverless-lambda-functions/README.md

+# Build and Deploy Express.js Backend APIs on Serverless Lambda Functions

-Code for the Youtube session (Build and Deploy Express.js Backend APIs on Serverless Lambda Functions)[https://youtu.be/AuuTpBhqtpU]
+Code for the Youtube session [Build and Deploy Express.js Backend APIs on Serverless Lambda Functions](https://youtu.be/AuuTpBhqtpU)